Teaching More Than a Movement

 Mrs. Cherry is married to Kinston native Jay Cherry and is the mother of three grown children; Christian married to Johnathan Earp, Jason married to Maggie Rogers, and Courtney married to John Horns.
 She also has 3 grandchildren; John Perkins, Ash Earp, and Eleanor Ann.
 Mr. & Mrs. Cherry’s fondest memories include dancing with their children at many family celebrations and social events.

-Felicia Pressly joined Carolina Junior Cotillions in the 2006-2007 Cotillion Season.
-She currently partners with Mrs. Cherry in the business and office administration of the Kinston Chapter of Carolina Junior Cotillions.
+Felicia Pressly participated in the Kinston Junior Cotillion program as a teenager under Mrs. Cherry’s direction.
+In 2006, she began working administratively with Carolina Junior Cotillions.
 After training with Mrs. Cherry for more than ten years to learn the Cotillion business, Mrs. Pressly assumed ownership of the Goldsboro Chapter of Carolina Junior Cotillions in the summer 2018.
 Mrs. Pressly looks forward to continuing the 30-year legacy established by Mrs. Cherry in Goldsboro.

 Lauren Lewis is a Kinston native and a previous Cotillion student as well as an assistant marshal.
 A long-time dancer and graduate of East Carolina University, Ms. Lewis now serves as a dance instructor/assistant along side Mrs. Cherry.
 She believes that the Cotillion experience, paired with etiquette, teaches lifelong lessons that shape children for years to come.
 Additionally, Ms. Lewis is currently pursuing a degree to work as a family nurse practitioner.